surelle-ha/PhilippineHolidayAPI/README.md

 ## ⭕ Custom Integrations

-- **NestJS**: A NestJS module is available for easy integration into NestJS applications.
+- **Nest.js**: A NestJS module is available for easy integration into NestJS applications.
 Check out the [ph-government-api](https://github.com/surelle-ha/ph-government-api).
 - **Express.js**: An Express.js middleware is available for easy integration into Express.js applications.
 Check out the [ph-government-api](https://github.com/surelle-ha/ph-government-api)
-- **Event Emitter**: Integration with Microservice Event Emitter for event-driven architectures.
+- ***Custom Event Emitter***: Integration with Microservice Event Emitter for event-driven architectures.
 Check out the [microservice-event-emitter](https://github.com/surelle-ha/ph-government-api)

 ## ⭕ To Do List